We push the limits of optical spectroscopy.

 Gregory Wallace is from Oshawa Ontario, located approximately one hour east of Toronto.
 He first joined Prof. Lagugné-Labarthet’s group in September 2012 for his 4th year thesis titled “Using plasmonics to determine the limit of detection by Raman spectroscopy.”
 He received his B.Sc. from Western in 2013 and proceeded to remain with the Lagugné-Labarthet group as a Ph.D. candidate.
 Greg’s NSERC funded research is focused on the development of plasmonic platforms for visible and mid-infrared surface-enhanced spectroscopies used for the detection of various analytes.

 Danielle comes from Ottawa, where she attended Carleton University and completed her B.Sc.
 Honours in Chemistry and Physics in 2015.
-In September 2016, Danielle joined Prof. Lagugné’s group as a Masters student.
-Her research is focused on the tip-enhanced Raman spectroscopy of nanostructured polymer surfaces and the synthesis of silver nanoplates.
+As a summer student, she worked at the National Research Council in the fibre optic group, working on electroless nickel plating of fibre Bragg gratings.
+She completed her honours project, titled “Plasmonic fibre-based SERS sensors”, under the supervision of Prof. Ianoul.
+In September 2015, Danielle joined Prof. Lagugné-Labarthet’s group as a Masters student.
+Her NSERC-funded research is focussed on the application of tip-enhanced Raman spectroscopy to nanostructured polymer surfaces and the synthesis of metallic nanoplates.

 Nastaran Kazemi-Zanjani received her BSc. degree in Chemistry in 2005 from K. N. Tousi University of Technology and her MSc. degree in Physical Chemistry in 2009 from Tehran University, Iran.
 Nastaran moved to Canada in 2010 to pursue a PhD. degree in Physical-Analytical Chemistry in FLL’s group at Western University.
 During her PhD. studies, she developed an experimental setup for Tip-Enhanced Raman Spectroscopy (TERS) by combining the high spatial resolution of atomic force microscopy (AFM) with the high sensitivity of surface-enhanced Raman spectroscopy mediated by the excitation of a localized surface plasmon effect.
 Her contribution to the field of TERS and nanophotonics also includes Finite-Difference Time-Domain modelling to optimize the TERS process.
 She applied TERS to a variety of materials and biomaterials such as carbon nanotubes, silicon nanowires and protein adsorption on biological microcrystals.
 Since March 2015, Nastaran has been working as a Connaught Global Challenge Program sponsored Postdoctoral researcher at the Edwards S. Rogers Sr. Department of Electrical and Computer Engineering at University of Toronto.
 Her current research work is focused on developing the high-sensitivity and rapid hyperspectral on-chip optical sensors for point-of-care biosensing.